IBM-Cloud/jpetstore-kubernetes/istio/README.md

    helm delete jpetstore --purge
    helm delete mmssearch --purge
    ```
-4. Upgrade Helm to v2.10.
+4. Upgrade the the latest version of Helm.
 Use `helm version` to check the client and server's versions.

    **Note:** To upgrade Helm client, refer [install latest client version](https://docs.helm.sh/using_helm/#installing-helm) and to upgrade Helm Tiller run this command `helm init --upgrade`.